FAQ - Frequently Asked Questions about CEGE graduate programs admission

-Do you accept photocopies of the GRE or TOEFL?
+Do you accept photocopies of the English language proficiency test?

-Yes, photocopies of the GRE and TOEFL are acceptable.
+Yes, photocopies of the TOEFL are acceptable.
 You must upload a PDF of your score reports or a PDF of a screen shot from the ETS website into the application system.

 Does the department require a minimum GRE score for admission?